 A few things to note about foods to feed occasionally: fruits should be fed as supplemental foods or treats, as they are very high in sugar.

-A frequently asked question is why bearded dragons shouldn't be fed romaine or iceberg lettuce.
 Both types of lettuce have an extremely high water content; while that isn't harmful to your bearded dragon, it means that those types of lettuce have little to no nutritional value.
 The high water content can also result in loose stools.
 Spinach, while very good for your bearded dragon, has the same effect.

 As mentioned above, sometimes it is hard to get a younger bearded dragon or a picky eater to eat their vegetables, it works best if you feed veggies with insects, because the insects will cause the beardie food to move which sometimes will peak their interest.
 You can also dust their veggies and insects with calcium powder to ensure they're getting the necessary vitamin D3.